 It's Bisexuality Awareness Week!
 But what exactly is bisexuality?

-A bisexual person is someone who is sexually or romantically attracted to both men and womenor two more than one sex or gender.
+A bisexual person is someone who is sexually or romantically attracted to both men and women or to more than one sex or gender.
 This does not necessarily mean that a bisexual person will be attracted to men and women equally.
-Someone who is bisexual may still predominantly be attracted to members of the same sex or visa versa – it can be fluid.
+Someone who is bisexual may still predominantly be attracted to members of the same sex or vice versa – it can be fluid.
 In fact, today you may even see the term Bi+ referring to the broader collective of people who are attracted to people regardless of sex or gender identity.